janghyeon-lee/janghyeon-lee.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About
 I am a Ph.D. student in Computer Science at [University of Minnesota (UMN)](https://twin-cities.umn.edu/), advised by [Prof. Yao-Yi Chiang](https://knowledge-computing.github.io/).
 My research interests lie in machine learning (ML), with a focus on the spatiotemporal domain (space and time).
 I am particularly interested in developing ML models that can perform effectively even with sparse and unevenly distributed data.
-I am also excited by how AI can enable more interdisciplinary research, driving me to explore ways to bridge the gap between domain experts and ML practitioners for better collaboration.

 Prior to this, I received my MS and BS in Computing Science from [Simon Fraser University (SFU)](https://www.sfu.ca/), and a BS in Materials Science & Engineering from [Korea University](https://www.korea.edu/mbshome/mbs/en/index.do).
 I also did an internship at [KAIST](https://www.kaist.ac.kr/en/), which ignited my journey in AI.